magiruuvelvet/webshop-sample/README.md

 *web framework for an upcoming project.
 Repository is public for* *educational purposes.
 Feel free to use it.*

+**Disclaimer:** The API of this litte educational project is intentionally insecure to keep it simple.
+My next project won't include an API anyway.

 ## Requirements

  - PHP 7.2.5 or higher (PHP 7.3+ recommended)